wasp-lang/wasp/web/docs/database/operations/actions.md

 ## Working with Actions

 Actions are declared in Wasp and implemented in NodeJS.
-Wasp executes Actions within the server's context but also generates the code that lets you call them from anywhere in your code (client or server) via the same interface.
+Wasp runs Actions within the server's context, but it also generates code that allows you to call them from anywhere in your code (either client or server) using the same interface.

-In other words, you don't have to worry about building an HTTP API for the Action, handling the request on the server, or even handling and caching the responses on the client.
+This means you don't have to worry about building an HTTP API for the Action, managing server-side request handling, or even dealing with client-side response handling and caching.
-Instead, simply focus on the business logic inside your Action and let Wasp take care of the rest!
+Instead, just focus on developing the business logic inside your Action, and let Wasp handle the rest!

-To create an Action, you must:
+To create an Action, you need to:

 1. Declare the Action in Wasp using the `action` declaration.
-2. Define the Action's NodeJS implementation.
+2. Implement the Action's NodeJS functionality.

-After completing these two steps, you'll be able to use the Action from any point in your code.
+Once these two steps are completed, you can use the Action from anywhere in your code.

 ### Declaring Actions

-We'll start by telling Wasp we wish to create an Action using an `action` declaration.
-Let's declare two Actions, one for creating a task and another one for marking tasks as done:
+To create an Action in Wasp, we begin with an `action` declaration.
+Let's declare two Actions - one for creating a task, and another for marking tasks as done:

 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">